DOI-ONRR/doi-extractives-data/_how-it-works/laws-and-regulations/state-laws-and-regulations.md

 ---
-title: How it Works
-subpage: State Laws and Regulations
+title: State Laws and Regulations | How it Works
 layout: default
 permalink: /how-it-works/state-laws-and-regulations/
 nav_items: